 For every 100-150 Litres cylinder size, you will need one flat-panel or two square meter solar tubes.

-PV panel sizing, depends on your roof size and how you can configure the collectors, either portrait or landscape, within your roof space.
-The amount of panels will dictate the size of the inverter system, so we would recommend first measuring your roof space from your loft space.
+PV solar panel sizing depends on your roof size and how you can configure the collectors, either portrait or landscape, within your roof space.
+A number of panels will dictate the size of the inverter system, so we would recommend first measuring your roof space from your loft space.

 Are all roofs suitable for panels?